A man wearing a skeleton t-shirt from the movie Spinal Tap“This is my exact inner structure, done in a tee shirt. Exactly medically accurate. See?”

 Stonehenge wasn’t built in a day

 The Hub, the Handbook, the .about.yml standard, and the Team API all started as prototypes developed by myself and my colleagues within the Documentation Working Group, the 18F Testing Grouplet, and the Working Group Working Group.
 After developing these concepts and products in a largely ad-hoc fashion for months, 18F decided they were important enough to evaluate using our intake process, just like any other project.
 We now have an official product team assigned to developing all of them as an integrated ecosystem.
-We’re also closely coordinating with the Agile Guild, our first internal partner, to update the 18F Dashboard, our first consumer of .about.yml data via the Team API.
+We’re also closely coordinating with the Agile Guild, our first internal partner, to update the 18F Dashboard (link removed), our first consumer of .about.yml data via the Team API.

 We’ve built this product team because we understand that our organization needs these tools and artifacts to support our processes and values.
 We believe that how we work is just as important as what we produce for our partners.
 Product is a reflection of process.
 By setting an example of an open, thriving learning organization, 18F provides an example that members of other federal agencies can use to introduce similar methods into their teams.